truzo/tomango-2018/site/content/blog/blogging-made-easy-idiots-guide.md

 ### A list of 20 ideas for blog post topics

-	<li>Review a product
+- Review a product
-	<li>Opinion on a hot topic within your industry
+- Opinion on a hot topic within your industry
-	<li>"How to" topics - "How to plan your pension", "How to install a shower tray", "How to choose a good designer"
+- "How to" topics - "How to plan your pension", "How to install a shower tray", "How to choose a good designer"
-	<li>A recent business event - include images and/or video
+- A recent business event - include images and/or video
-	<li>Something about your staff
+- Something about your staff
-	<li>Recent new business or completed projects
+- Recent new business or completed projects
-	<li>Share a solution to a problem you recently had
+- Share a solution to a problem you recently had
-	<li>Compare products - "Top five microwaves for 2014" or "Apple vs Samsung"
+- Compare products - "Top five microwaves for 2014" or "Apple vs Samsung"
-	<li>Top 5 or Top 10 products for a particular use/market
+- Top 5 or Top 10 products for a particular use/market
-	<li>Industry news stories - but don't just copy and paste from elsewhere, you should add your own angle or thoughts
+- Industry news stories - but don't just copy and paste from elsewhere, you should add your own angle or thoughts
-	<li>Company news - promotions, new staff, new arrivals, significant milestones etc.
+- Company news - promotions, new staff, new arrivals, significant milestones etc.
-	<li>Recruitment - use your blog to advertise for staff
+- Recruitment - use your blog to advertise for staff
-	<li>"What we've been up to this month" - round up of company news, new business, completed projects etc.
+- "What we've been up to this month" - round up of company news, new business, completed projects etc.
-	<li>Client case study, including a testimonial
+- Client case study, including a testimonial
-	<li>PR piece about your business - have you appeared in the local or national press?
+- PR piece about your business - have you appeared in the local or national press?
-	<li>A question you've been asked by a client/customer, and the solution
+- A question you've been asked by a client/customer, and the solution
-	<li>Change of rules or regulations in your industry
+- Change of rules or regulations in your industry
-	<li>Involved with food?
+- Involved with food?
 Write or share recipes
-	<li>Christmas or Summer Holiday opening hours
+- Christmas or Summer Holiday opening hours
-	<li>Seasonal promotions for Christmas, Valentines, Mothers Day, Easter, Summer Holiday, Back to School, Halloween and Bonfire Night
+- Seasonal promotions for Christmas, Valentines, Mothers Day, Easter, Summer Holiday, Back to School, Halloween and Bonfire Night